Joi Ito: MIT Media Lab (2011–2019)

-In October 2013, Ito announced an MIT Media Lab partnership with an independent investment fund called "E14" to give MIT Media Lab students a six-month runway to launch a startup.
+In 2013, Ito proposed, in an interview in Fast Company, a solution for urban renewal is for cities to get out of the way and make it easier for young people to innovate.
+In 2013, he announced an MIT Media Lab partnership with an independent investment fund called "E14" to give MIT Media Lab students a six-month runway to launch a startup.
 Upon return on investments, the MIT Media Lab also receives money back to the institute.
 As of 2025, E14 is still in operation and has backed more than 100 Media Lab companies and has organized event programming for the MIT Media Lab startup community.

-In May 2014, Wired interviewed Joi about the future of making being the fusing of technology with living matter.

-In July 2014, Ito and Tim Brown from IDEO held a conversation about the future of making at SXSW Interactive Festival.
+Wired interviewed Ito in 2014 about the future of making being the fusing of technology with living matter.
+That year, Ito and Tim Brown from IDEO held a conversation about the future of making at SXSW Interactive Festival.

-In June 2015, Ito gave the keynote at Oreilly's Solid Conference titled, "Why Bio is the New Digital".

-In December 2015, Ito and Media Lab co-founder Nicholas Negroponte discussed with Wired Magazine about the major transformative technologies that came from the Media Lab including e-Ink, touchscreens, GPS and wearables.
+Ito gave the keynote at the 2015 Oreilly's Solid Conference titled, "Why Bio is the New Digital".
+Ito and Media Lab co-founder Nicholas Negroponte discussed with Wired magazine about the major transformative technologies that came from the Media Lab including e-Ink, touchscreens, GPS and wearables.

 In June 2016, Ito was appointed professor of the practice of media arts and sciences at MIT.

-In June 2016, Ito wrote an essay about the future of work in the age of artificial intelligence after attending a meeting of technologists, economists and European philosophers and theologians includeing Andrew McAfee, Erik Brynjolfsson, Reid Hoffman, Sam Altman, and Father Eric Salobir.
+Ito wrote an essay about the future of work in the age of artificial intelligence after attending a meeting of technologists, economists and European philosophers and theologians including Andrew McAfee, Erik Brynjolfsson, Reid Hoffman, Sam Altman, and Father Eric Salobir.

-In August 2016, Wired Magazine listed Joi Ito as #33 in a list of the Wired 100 people "making things happen" by shaping culture, technology economy, consumer behaviour, and scientific discovery.

-In September 2016, Ito's work with Reid hoffman on Artificial Intelligence Ethics was discussed in a New York Times article by John Markoff.
-At the time, there were three groups working on Ai Ethics intensively, the MIT Media Lab effort spearheaded by Ito and Hoffman later unveiled in 2017, a Stanford project called the One Hundred Year Study on Artificial Intelligence which included Google’s parent company, Alphabet, Amazon, Facebook, IBM and Microsoft.
+John Markoff discussed his work with Reid Hoffman on Artificial Intelligence Ethics in The New York Times.
+At the time, there were three groups working on AI Ethics intensively, the MIT Media Lab effort spearheaded by Ito and Hoffman later unveiled in 2017, a Stanford project called the One Hundred Year Study on Artificial Intelligence which included Google's parent company, Alphabet, Amazon, Facebook, IBM and Microsoft.
 And then separately, Google's DeepMind decided to work on their own effort.
 The MIT Media Lab effort stated its aim was to "keep society in the loop."
 Ito, in particular, stated the importance of Artificial Intelligence Ethics is to make sure computer scientists are interacting with social scientists and philosophers.

-In November 2016, Ito and then US President Barack Obama had a conversation about Artificial Intelligence, neural nets, and self-driving cars published in Wired Magazine.

-In December 2016, Ito wrote an op-ed in the New York Times titled, "Well-Intentioned Uses of Technology Can Go Wrong".
+In November, Ito and then US President Barack Obama had a conversation about Artificial Intelligence, neural nets, and self-driving cars published in Wired magazine.
+In December, Ito wrote a The New York Times op-ed, "Well-Intentioned Uses of Technology Can Go Wrong".
 Ito proposed that the emerging artificial intelligence trend where engineers train machines to augment collective intelligence, be called "extended intelligence" or E.I.
 He noted that the challenge with E.I. is that it can amplify both the best and worst aspects of society.
 He stated that it is essential to develop a framework for how ethics, government, educational system and media evolve in the age of machine intelligence.